midani-47/High-Performance-Computing/DOCUMENTATION.md

 The MPI implementation follows a master-worker pattern:

 - **Rank 0 Process (Master)**: Responsible for:
-  - Authenticating with the queue service
-  - Loading the ML model
-  - Pulling transactions from the transaction queue
+  - Reading from the transaction queue files
   - Distributing work to worker processes
   - Collecting prediction results
-  - Pushing results to the prediction queue
+  - Writing results to the prediction queue file

 - **Rank 1+ Processes (Workers)**: Responsible for:
   - Loading the ML model locally